Erste Liga (ice hockey): History

 The 2014–15 MOL Liga season was the seventh season of the MOL Liga.
 The league is a multi-national ice hockey league consisting of teams from Hungary, Romania, and Slovakia.
 HC Nové Zámky were the defending Champions after defeating ASC Corona Braşov in the 2014 Championship, but they lost their championship to Miskolci Jegesmedvék in a 4–0 sweep against them.

 The 2015–16 MOL Liga season was the 8th season of the MOL Liga.
 DVTK Jegesmedvék was the defending champion after defeating HC Nové Zámky in the 2014–2015 season.
 They successfully defended their title after sweeping MAC Budapest in the finals.
 The league is a multi-national ice hockey league consisting of teams from Hungary and Romania.
-A new team, Budapest based MAC Budapest, joined the league while Slovakian based, and previous season's finalist, HC Nové Zámky left.
+A new team, Budapest based MAC Budapest, joined the league while Slovak based, and previous season's finalist, HC Nové Zámky left.

 The 2016–17 MOL Liga season was the 9th season of the MOL Liga.
 DVTK Jegesmedvék was the two-time defending champion after defeating MAC Budapest in the 2015–2016 season.
 They once again successfully defended their title after beating MAC Budapest in the finals, this time in 5 games (4–1).
 A new team from Serbia, the Belgrade based HK Beograd, joined the league.

 In July 2017, MOL, who was formerly the league's naming sponsor, decided against renewing their sponsorship.
 From the 2017–18 season onwards, the league will be known as the Erste Liga.
 DVTK Jegesmedvék is the three-time defending champion after defeating MAC Budapest in the 2016–2017 season.
 A new team from Austria, the second team of Erste Bank Eishockey Liga outfit Vienna Capitals, joined the league while three clubs, Hungarian based Debreceni HK, Romanian based Dunărea Galați and Serbian based HK Beograd, all left the league.